 Great Beginnings or How to Hook an Editor -- Have you heard that an editor can make a decision based on the first three pages?
 It's true.
-Using examples to illustrate her points, Amanda Cabot will give you a look at great and not-so-great beginnings.
+Using examples to illustrate her points, Amanda Cabot will give you a look at great and not-so-great beginnings for novels.
 By the end of the workshop, you'll understand the common pitfalls and how to avoid them.
 Even more importantly, you'll know how to hook an editor.

 Like Fine Champagne: The Art of Sparkling Dialogue -- Does your dialogue taste more like spoiled milk than fine champagne?
 If so, join Amanda Cabot for a workshop filled with examples of techniques for enlivening your dialogue and creating a book that will live in readers' memories.